 |Pre-Trip Class 2

-* The program will officially end the evening of January 6; students may leave this evening or fly out on January 7.
+* The program will officially end the evening of January 7; students will need to check out of the hotel that morning.

 Fee Information and Payment Schedule

 The program fee for the course is $600.

 This fee covers course supplies, most meals, lodging for the duration of the program, ground transportation, business site visits, cultural excursions, and fees for services.

 - Some meals

 - Incidental expenses not included in the fee (snacks, outside entertainment, etc.)

 Payment will be included on the spring 2019 bursar bill.

 Thanks to generous support from alumni, financial assistance is available for WIEP.
 Please check the box on the application if you would like to be considered for financial assistance.
 We will notify you about your financial assistance upon admittance to the program.